Posted on by

 You might be wondering where the bulk of the foreign payments to the Philippines come from.
 There are a few common scenarios.
-A popular scenario is the fact that there are many Filipino migrant workers working in other countries around the world who are sending money to their loved ones in the Philippines.
+A popular scenario is a fact that there are many Filipino migrant workers working in other countries around the world who are sending money to their loved ones in the Philippines.
 In the US alone, the Commission of Filipino Overseas has recorded a total of 3.536 million Filipino workers which makes it the number 1 foreign destination for Filipinos overseas.
-Saudi Arabia comes next with 1.028 million Filipino overseas.
+Saudi Arabia comes next with 1.028 million Filipinos overseas.

-Another big source of incoming foreign payments coming in to the Philippines is the existence of online job opportunities like web design, content writing and online tutoring.
+Another big source of incoming foreign payments coming into the Philippines is the existence of online job opportunities like web design, content writing, and online tutoring.
 These jobs are paid through various remittance channels, counting formal channels that are sent through banks or online remittance services as well as those sent via informal channels through the help of friends and relatives.

 Now, the Bangko Sentral ng Pilipinas, the country’s central bank, has encouraged sending through formal channels instead of just relying upon relatives and friends to bring home the money by hand to distribute to the supposed recipients.

 What is the Primary Currency Used in the Philippines?

 The primary currency in the Philippines is the Philippine peso, abbreviated as PHP.
 It is the official currency of the Republic of the Philippines and has been in use since 1852.
 The peso is divided into 100 centavos and is symbolized by the “₱” sign.